James Skivring Smith: Politics

 Smith served as Secretary of State from 1856 to 1860 and was later elected as a senator from Grand Bassa County from 1868 to 1869.
 In the 1869 presidential election, Smith was elected vice president under President Edward James Roye.
 The two were the first True Whig politicians to hold their respective offices.
 On October 26, 1871, President Roye was forcibly removed from office after unconstitutionally extending his term, leading Smith to serve the remaining two months of Roye's term as president.
 Smith's tenure as president remains the shortest in Liberian history.
-After stepping down as president, Smith returned to Buchanan and served as Superintendent of Grand Bassa County from 1874 to 1884.
+After leaving office, Smith returned to Buchanan and served as Superintendent of Grand Bassa County from 1874 to 1884.

+Personal life

 Smith's son, James Skivring Smith Jr., later became a successful politician in Liberia, also serving as Superintendent of Grand Bassa County and as vice president from 1930 to 1944.